 Richard III (1995), directed by Richard Loncraine.
 Ian McKellan (you know–Gandalf in Lord of the Rings) plays the king with the worst reputation in British history.
 Warning I: Shakespeare may have done a hatchet job on Richard’s personality–it’s never been established beyond doubt that he murdered the little princes in the tower.
 Warning II: this is a shocking and violent film, but it’s a shocking and violent play, too.
 The main problem with Richard III these days is that it’s hard to keep all the characters and politics straight.
 It takes place at the end of the Wars of the Roses, which I still haven’t figured out.
 The bottom line: Richard wants to be king, and will play any part and back-stab any relative to get there.
 This production updates the setting to a fictional Fascist takeover of England in the 1930s.

 Romeo and Juliet (1968), directed by Franco Zeffirelli.
 This is a lush, Renaissance-era production notable for its use of teenage actors to play the leads.
 (Before that, it was more common to have the star-crossed lovers portrayed by adults).
 It’s all very romantic, but a little too romantic for me.
 Shakespeare’s point, I believe, was that these kids were in love with love and their youthful passion, running contrary to the other passionate hotheads in Verona, led to tragedy.
+Parents who haven’t seen it should be advised that there’s a small amount of nudity in the “morning lark” scene after the lovers’ wedding night.
 Still, it’s a beautiful production and well-acted.
 You will need it to balance

 Romeo + Juliet (1997), directed by Baz Luhrman.
 Leo diCaprio and Claire Danes are the star-crossed lovers in a story updated to the present time and set in Verona Beach, California.
 The Montague and Capulet gangs blaze away at each other with oversize sidearms (favorite line: “Put down your swords!”) to a heavy metal soundtrack, while Mercutio poses in drag and Romeo and Juliet play their balcony scene in a swimming pool.
 Some scenes are nice; others strike me as way overdone.
 Like Alymeyda’s Hamlet, it seems more like upstaging Shakespeare than working with him.